 Psychological changes are often seen in patients with thoracic outlet syndrome.
 It is not clear whether these changes are a cause or result of the syndrome.
 We recommend that you contact our office to schedule an appointment if you are experiencing any of the following symptoms.

-Pressure on the nerves (brachial plexus) may cause a vague, aching pain in the neck, shoulder, arm, or hand.
+- Pressure on the nerves (brachial plexus) may cause a vague aching pain in the neck, shoulder, arm, or hand.
 It may also cause pain, numbness, or tingling on the inside of the forearm and the fourth and fifth fingers of the hand.
 Weakness may make your hand clumsy.

-Pressure on the blood vessels can reduce the flow of blood out of your arm, resulting in swelling and redness of your arm.
+- Pressure on the blood vessels can reduce the flow of blood out of your arm, resulting in swelling and redness of your arm.
 Less commonly, pressure can reduce the blood flow into your arm and hand, making them feel cool and easily fatigued.

-Overhead activities are particularly difficult because they worsen both types of compression.
+- Overhead activities are particularly difficult because they worsen both types of compression.

-Your range of motion may be limited.
+- Your range of motion may be limited.